Mongolia in World War II: Pre-war Soviet–Mongolian alliance against Japan

 On 13 August 1937, as part of their effort to support China in its war with Japan, the Soviets decided to station troops along Mongolia's southern and southeastern frontiers.
 To obtain the Mongolian government's consent, elaborate Japanese invasion plans were forged.
 On 24 August the Soviet deputy minister of defence, Pyotr Smirnov, and a small staff arrived in Mongolia to oversee the transfer of the Soviet 17th Army.
 The arrival of the Soviet army coincided, as planned, with a series of intensified terrors and purges (the "Great Terror").
 In his address to the Third Session of the Supreme Soviet on 31 May 1939, Foreign Commissar Vyacheslav Molotov declared that "we shall defend the frontiers of the Mongolian People's Republic just as resolutely as our own border."

-Mongolia was heavily involved in the Soviet-Japanese border conflicts, most notably the four-month-long Battle of Khalkhin Gol (May–September 1939).
+Mongolia was heavily involved in the Soviet–Japanese border conflicts, most notably the four-month-long Battles of Khalkhin Gol (May–September 1939).
 Most of these happened along Mongolia's eastern borders and are often seen as an important prelude to the Second World War.

 World War II

 War against Germany

 Mongolia reportedly signed an agreement with the Japanese puppet state of Manchukuo on 18 July 1940.
-In the Soviet–Japanese Neutrality Pact of 13 April 1941, the two powers recognised the neutrality of Mongolia and its place within the Soviet sphere of influence.
+In the Soviet–Japanese Neutrality Pact of April 13 1941, the two powers recognised the neutrality of Mongolia and its place within the Soviet sphere of influence.
 Its geographical situation meant that it served as a buffer between Japanese forces and the Soviet Union.
 In addition to keeping around 10% of the population under arms, Mongolia provided supplies and raw materials to the Soviet military, and financed several units, for example the "Revolutionary Mongolia" Tank Brigade and "Mongolian Arat" Squadron and half a million military horses.
 Also, more than 300 Mongolian volunteer military personnel fought in the Eastern front.